plantanapp/documentation/docs/Actions/execute-token.md

 ## `Typical Use Cases`

 - Execute a Variable token
-- Apply tokens inside a text from various sources (eg: other actions, form fields, API input parameters)
+- Execute Token inside a text from various sources (eg: other actions, form fields, API input parameters)

 ## `Don't use it to`